 By trusting your team to make choices in line with the company’s upstanding character, you help them to develop trust in the partnership and consideration of how their decisions are affecting others.

 The way that we understand loyalty to a company is different today than it was 50 years ago.
-Instead of loyalty being expressed by decades of service to a single organization loyalty is now measured through teams, co-workers, projects and causes.
-In short, loyalty has nothing to do with length of employment, but everything to do with the commitment and energy your team members commit to reaching your organization’s initiatives.
+Instead of loyalty being expressed by decades of service to a single organization, loyalty is now measured through teams, co-workers, projects and causes.
+In short, loyalty has nothing to do with length of employment, but everything to do with the commitment and energy your team members put into reaching your organization’s initiatives.

 Morale and Satisfaction

 Research shows that where there is low morale, unethical behavior increases.
 In an environment where your employees are surrounded by those they trust, have respect for, and are loyal to, good character becomes an intrinsic part of the organizational culture.
 This is the goal.
 High morale, employee satisfaction, and a culture that reinforces the values of having good character.